10 Day Master Plant Dieta & Integration Retreat

 Experience profound growth and connection through this unique and sacred offering.

-Join us June 1–15, 2025, for a 15 day Master Plant Dieta and Integration Retreat rooted in Shipibo tradition.
-This experience begins with a 10-day Master Plant Dieta in the Amazon jungle, where we will spend some time in the home village of Shipibo elders.
-Guided by their wisdom and and way of life, we will connect deeply with the plants and their teachings in an off-grid setting that supports reflection, growth, and alignment of body, mind, and spirit.
+Join us June 1–10, 2025, for a 10-day Master Plant Dieta rooted in Shipibo tradition.
+This experience takes place in the Amazon jungle, where we will spend time in the home village of Shipibo elders.
+Guided by their wisdom and way of life, we will connect deeply with the plants and their teachings in an off-grid setting that supports reflection, growth, and alignment of body, mind, and spirit.

 What is a Master Plant Dieta?